 The development of women's boxing was quite separate from that of other women's sports.
-In a different social sphere, middle-class women were struggling to get into the "respectable" world of organized sports, but found themselves seriously constrained by dominant medical ideologies about the innate physical limitations of females and their unsuitability to take part in vigorous exercise.
+In a different social sphere, middle-class women were struggling to get into the "respectable" world of organized sports, but found themselves seriously constrained by dominant medical ideologies about the innate physical limitations of females and their unsuitability to take part in vigorous exercise and contest.
 Whereas the development of mainstream sports for women was based upon notions of sexual difference, and male and female bodies in most sports are signifiers of those differences, the basic symbolism of women's boxing seemed to contradict this trend.
 In its most pure form, it was a celebration of female muscularity, physical strength and aggression.
-Power was literally inscribed in the boxers' bodies -- in their actual working muscles -- an expression of physical capital usually ascribed to men.
+Powerful danger are literally inscribed in the boxers' bodies -- in their actual working muscles -- an expression of physical power, ability to inflict damage and willingness to physically compete - all these usually ascribed to men.
 Nevertheless, gender and sexuality received heightened expression.
-While the battered body of the male boxer was a symbol of the defeat of heroic masculinity, the battered body of the female boxer was the very denial of the supposed essence of femininity and a symbol of brutalization and dehumanization, at the same time creating an image of exciting and animalistic sensuality.
+While the battered body of the male boxer was a symbol of the honorable defeat of heroic masculinity, the battered body of the female boxer was the very denial of the supposed essence of femininity and a symbol of brutalization and dehumanization, at the same time creating an image of exciting and animalistic sensuality.
 However serious the women were about their sport, because of its low-class, disreputable image, it remained "underground," or at best marginalized.
 Working women who used their bodies freely and powerfully were characterized as uncivilized and vampish, in distinct contrast to the listless, weak and sexually repressed image of the well-bred middle-class Victorian lady.
 For that reason, women's boxing always attracted male voyeurs -- not only working men, but also local dignitaries and businessmen.
 Its explicit sexuality (through bare breasts and the ripping of clothes, the scope for male fantasies, and potential as a surrogate for male brutality against the "weaker" sex) increased the entertainment value of women's boxing into the twentieth century.

 From album of Drewhammond